Thothius/roomian-realms/README.md

 - Not compatible with previous versions

 ## Changelog

+### Version 0.55 (New Release)
+- Updated Overview to reflect new lore
+- Removed 'What's New in Version 0.52' section

 ### Version 0.52 (April 15, 2025)
 - Added Race Enhancement Patch v1, standardizing race sizes and rebalancing adult maturation ages